Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 8800 Ultra should be a little bit faster than the GeForce GTX 1630 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 8800 Ultra should in theory be a small bit superior to the GeForce GTX 1630 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison